solidi/learning-notes/hobbies/plastic-modeling.md

 1. For a smooth shine after a not so good coat, hit the model with leveling thinner.
 1. Metal details can break down from brake cleaner.
 1. Using plastic cement on clear-coated gaps will peel the coat.
+1. Clear coat will "pop" and highlight dark paint - be careful on marker touch up - it will show.

 ## Tips and Tricks